-Immediately weigh the prisms to the nearest 1 g (W_0) and measure the initial length (l) of each prism to the nearest 1 mm using a steel rule.
-Clean the reference studs and take an initial reading on the comparator (C_0) using the Invar® rod to calibrate the length of the measuring apparatus.
-For each measurement, keep the Invar rod and the prism in the same position (top and bottom in position, the same rod surface and same prism face towards the operator).
-Ensure the prism is properly located in the measuring apparatus before making any readings.
+At the age of 28 days, clean the reference studs and take an initial reading on the comparator ( $C_0$ ) using the Invar® rod to calibrate the length of the measuring apparatus (see Sect.
+5.4.3).
+For each measurement, keep the Invar® rod and the prism in the same position (top and bottom in position, the same rod surface and same prism face towards the operator).
+Ensure the prism is well-located in the measuring apparatus before making any readings.
+Weigh the prisms to the nearest 1 g ( $W_0$ ).
 Initial measurements are to be made at a temperature of 20 ± 2 °C (see also Sect.
 8.1 for tropical countries).